-The 1984 cult classic “Red Dawn” (it did OK at the box office, too) is a decent action film with a decent cast and decent work, but there are a few too many stereotypes for it to have risen to any greatness.
-It became a rallying point for both survivalists as well as extreme right-wing organizations in addition to being your basic action film.
-It was remade 28 years later, but that’s another review for another day.
+The 1984 cult classic “Red Dawn” is a decent action film with a decent cast and decent work, but there are a few too many stereotypes for it to have risen to any greatness.
+At least the premise is as grandiose as any in the action genre: The United States has been invaded … not by aliens, but by Commies!
+Despite doing OK at the box office (a buzzkill statistic for a film to become a “cult favorite”), “Red Dawn” did become a rallying point for both survivalists as well as extreme right-wing organizations in addition.
+Still, in the end, it is your basic action film.
+It was poorly remade 28 years later, but that’s another review for another day.

 ‘Red Dawn’ (1984)

 (1984; 114 minutes; rated PG-13; directed by John Milius and starring Patrick Swayze, C. Thomas Howell, Lea Thompson, Charlie Sheen and Jennifer Grey)

 FOR THOSE WHO BELIEVED WE’D BE INVADED (MILITARILY)

 (NOTE: I expanded this review by reorganizing it, giving a little more opinion, adding some trivia and the updating of links on Feb.
 11, 2018.)

 Back in 1984, the Red Menace had re-emerged in force and the U.S. had President Ronald Reagan in the final year of his first term in office.
 After the spineless foreign policy of the Carter years (remember that little thing about Iran seizing our embassy and ol’ Jimmy basically did nothing?), Reagan put oomph back into our armed forces and took a tough attitude in foreign policy.